magronp/bsrnn/docs/analysis.md

 ### BSCNN

-Here we propose to use  stacked dilated convolutions instead of naive Conv1D layers as done above.
+We propose to use stacked dilated convolutions instead of naive Conv1D layers as done above.
 Indeed, they increase the receptive field in each block, thus being more suitable replacements for RNNs.
 We propose to implement the architecture [in this paper](https://arxiv.org/pdf/2306.05887), yielding a fully convolutional model we call band-split CNN ([BSCNN](models/bscnn.py)).

 We determine the optimal parameters via preliminary experiments on the vocals track.
 For speed, we considered time modeling only (no intra-band modeling layer), and a small architecture (`feature_dim`=32 and `num_repeat`=4).
 We found that the best model uses 4 dilation blocks, a kernel size of 3, and a hidden factor of 2.